Little My (our second child) had a good year investment-wise:

 Superannuation contributions tax: The 15% tax on concessional superannuation contributions.
 This includes tax on our concessional contributions to the SMSF.

 Health: Includes health insurance and direct spending.
+These increased by 12% and 10%, respectively.
 Spending peaked with the birth of our second child.
-It is up this year because I had an operation early this calendar year.

-Transport: About half is spending on our car and half is my spending on Uber, e-scooters, buses etc.
+Transport: About two thirds is spending on our car and one third is my spending on Uber, e-scooters, buses etc.

 Utilities: This includes water, gas, electricity, telephone, internet, and online storage etc.

 Subscriptions: This is a new category this year, split out from utilities.
-It's been trending up strongly.
+Spending has been stable in the last three years after rising during the pandemic.

 Supermarkets: Includes convenience stores, liquor stores etc as well as supermarkets.
-Seems crazy that it has almost doubled in five years and is now our third biggest spending category.
+This has now been stable for the last four years.

 Department stores: All other stores selling goods that aren't supermarkets.
 No real trend here.